-Washout period: following the completion of the studies during your second visit, we will ask that stop taking any of our study medication for 1 week \pm 3 days to allow the drug to clear out of your body.
+1 - week washout period: Following the completion of the studies during your second visit, we will ask that stop taking any of our study medication for 1 week, to allow the drug to clear out of your body.
 You should continue all of your other regularly-prescribed medications.

 Intervention Phase 2: At the end of the washout period, we will give you the second study medication to be taken twice a day.
-This will be either KNO3 or control, and will be the opposite of what you got during Intervention Phase 1.
-In this way, every subject in the study will receive both KNO3 and control, though the subjects may receive these medications in a different order.
+This will be either KNO3 or Placebo, and will be the opposite of what you got during Intervention Phase 1.
+In this way, every subject in the study will receive both KNO3 and Placebo, though the subjects may receive these medications in a different order.

-~1 week phone call: We call you after about one week of taking the Intervention Phase 2 study medications twice a day.
-We will discuss how you are feeling and any side effects.
+~1 week phone call: We will call you after about one week of taking the Intervention Phase 2 study medications twice a day.
+We will discuss how you are feeling, what foods we would like you to avoid, and any side effects.
 If you are having side-effects, we may ask you to come in to our research center to be evaluated.
 If you are doing well, we will increase the dose of the Intervention Phase 2 study medications to three times a day with a meal.

-Visit 3: This visit will occur after you have been on Intervention Phase 2 study medications for approximately 4 weeks.
+Visit 3: This visit will occur after you have been on Intervention Phase 2 study medications for approximately 6 weeks.
 Please plan on this visit to last from 8 am - 5 pm.

-Please arrive in the morning before taking your morning dose of study medication.
+Please arrive in the morning before taking your morning dose of study medication and before you have eaten.
 We will place an IV in your arm and check the levels in your blood.
+We will also be collecting RNA (ribonucleic acid) from your blood.
+RNA is a genetic material that has a major role in making proteins.
+Proteins are the building blocks of your body, cells, and organs.
+We are interested to see how the study medication affects your RNA, and if your RNA might predict your body's response to the study medication.
 We will also collect another saliva and urine sample.
 We will then give you a light breakfast with your morning dose of study medication.
-We will then ask you about side effects.
-We will then ask you to perform some of the study procedures.
-About two hours after you have taken the study medication, we will check your blood levels from your IV and collect another spit sample.
-We will then ask you to perform the rest of the study procedures, as listed below.
+We will then ask you about side effects and a study team member will talk to you about your diet again.
+We will also perform cognitive assessment that will test some aspects of your brain function for 30 minutes.
+About two hours after you have taken the study medication, we will check your blood levels from your IV and collect another urine and spit sample.
+We will then ask you to perform the study procedures again, as listed below.

-List of Visit #3 Procedures: this visit will be exactly the same as Visit #2
+List of Visit #3 Procedures: This visit will be exactly the same as Visit #2

+- Vital signs

-- Brief interval history, review of all medications you are taking - Vital Signs (including orthostatic blood pressure measurement) and brief Physical Exam - Light breakfast with study medication - Questionnaires We will ask you about any potential side effects you may be experiencing from the study medication.
-We will also administer the questionnaire asking about your heart failure symptoms (Kansas City Cardiomyopathy Questionnaire). - Blood Draws from IV, urine and saliva samples - Arterial Tonometry - Doppler Echocardiogram - Bicycle Exercise Test with blood sample at peak exercise - Arterial dilation assessment
+- Light breakfast with study medication

+- Questionnaires In addition to the discussing your diet with a member of our research team, we will also ask you about any potential side effects you may be experiencing from the study medication.
+We will also administer the questionnaire asking about your heart failure symptoms (Kansas City Cardiomyopathy Questionnaire).

+- Blood draws from IV, urine, and saliva samples

+- Cognitive assessment

+- Arterial tonometry

+- Doppler echocardiogram

+- Bicycle Exercise Test with blood sample at peak exercise

+- Muscle MRI with leg exercise (may be performed on a separate day)